sakan811/Honkai-Star-Rail-A-Few-Fun-Insights-with-Data-Analysis/README.md

           main.hsr_scrape()
       ```
 - **To scrape characters' element, path, and rarity data**
-  - To let a script automatically get URLs, follow the code snippets below:
+  - To let a script automatically get URLs, use the following code snippets:
     - ```
       if __name__ == '__main__':
           main = hsrws.HonkaiStarRailScrapePathAndElement(auto=True)
           main.hsr_scrape()
       ```
-  - To manually get URLs, follow the code snippets below:
+  - To manually get URLs, use the following code snippets:
     - ```
       if __name__ == '__main__':
          urls = ['character/page/url']